Weera Keppetipola Central College, Akuramboda

-Keppetipola Central College located in Akuramboda, Matale District, Sri Lanka is the first Central College established in 1941 by Hon.
+Keppetipola Central College located in Akuramboda, Matale District, Sri Lanka is a Central College established in 1941 by Hon.
 Dr. C. W. W. Kannangara.

 History

 Organized education at Akuramboda dates back to 1853 when a rural school was started with 12 students at the mosque and later shifted to the house of Mr. James Herath of Ehelepola village.
 In 1925, Mrs. Lewliyadda, a relative of Mr. James Herath donated a land suitable to build a school close to Olaganwatta.